Srisaket Sor Rungvisai: Sor Rungvisai vs. González II

 On 4 April 2017 the WBC ordered a direct rematch to take place between González and Sor Rungvisai.
 Sor Rungvisai was due to fight mandatory challenger Carlos Cuadras.
 However, due to the direct rematch clause on the contract for the original fight, the WBC ordered Cuadras to fight the next available contender, former unified flyweight champion Juan Francisco Estrada for the WBC interim title.
 The winners of both fights would then fight each other.
 On 6 June promoter Tom Loeffler said the rematch would take place on 9 September on HBO at a location in California, US.
-Japanese super-flyweight Naoya Inoue was in line to make his US TV debut on the same card.
+WBO super-flyweight champion Naoya Inoue was in line to make his US TV debut on the same card and was going to face González next, if he were to be victorious against Rungvisai.
 Mexican promoter Osvaldo Küchle revealed that Cuadras and Estrada would fight on the undercard for the WBC interim title.
 On 6 July, Loeffler announced the event would take place at the StubHub Center in Carson, California.
 The fight was also to be shown live on Sky Sports in the UK.

 At the seven-day weigh in on 3 September, González weighed 119.8 lbs and Rungvisai weighed in at 119 lbs.
 As per WBC rules, both boxers were required to weigh no more than 121 lbs.
 At the official weigh-in one day before the fight, González tipped the scales at 114.8 lbs, while Sor Rungvisai weighed 115 lbs.
 González would be paid a career high $600,000 purse, while Sor Rungvisai made $170,000.

 On fight night, in front of a pro-González sell-out crowd of 7,418, González suffered his second consecutive defeat and failed to regain the WBC title, after being knocked out by Sor Rungvisai in the fourth round of their rematch.
 The opening round started with both fighters throwing heavy shots.
 Sor Rungvisai began to work the body straight away.
 In round four, González was knocked down hard from a left to the head.
 González beat the referee's count of ten, but on unsteady legs.
 Rungvisai then finished the badly hurt González with a right to the head that put him down flat on his back.
 Referee Tom Taylor didn't bother with a count, waiving the fight off at 1:18 of the round.
 González was taken to the hospital after the fight for precaution.
 Like the first fight, an accidental clash of heads occurred in round one.
 When González complained and the crowd booed, the referee warned Rungvisai.